MarkBind/markbind/docs/userGuide/cliCommands.md

   {{ icon_example }} `-c PA_TOKEN`

 * `-n`, `--no-build`<br>
   Skips the generation of the site before deploying it.
 By default, the `deploy` command generates the site before deploying the built site.
-This command should be used if the site has been generated with specific arguments (e.g. baseUrl is specified during the `markbind build` command).
+This command should be used if the site needs to be generated with non-default arguments for the `build` command (e.g. baseUrl is specified using the `--baseUrl` flag for the `markbind build` command).

 * `-s <file>`, `--site-config <file>`<br>
-  Specify the site config file (default: `site.json`)<br>
+  Specify the site config file (default: `site.json`).<br>
   {{ icon_example }} `-s otherSite.json`

 %%{{ icon_info }} Related: [User Guide: Deploying the Website](deployingTheSite.html).%%